Zington/ParallelJUnit/README.md

 ## ParallelizationTest
-A variant of **ParallelTest** is testing if a tested method seem to be able to handle sequential execution or truly parallel execution.
+A variant of **ConcurrencyTest** is testing if a tested method seem to be able to handle sequential execution or truly parallel execution.
 In order to do this in an easy fashion the **@ParallelizationTest** is used.
 It executes the test method in a single thread first (to avoid first execution initialization problems), then clocks how log the execution of the test method takes with execution with one thread.
 After this the same method is executed in multiple parallel threads to see if this takes significantly longer than the execution in a single thread.

 ![Screenshot](http://damberg.one/alster/work/paralleljunit/parellelizationtest.JPG)